The Turkish Red Crescent (TRC) has distributed more than 8,000 food packages to refugees and students in Yemen's Maarib and Al-Jawf provinces.

-Mustafa Aydin, a Red Crescent official, told Anadolu Agency that the aid was being distributed to poor families and refugees.
+Mustafa Aydin, a TRC official, told Anadolu Agency that the aid had been distributed to refugees hailing from Yemen’s Sanaa, Al-Hudaydah, Taiz, Hajjah, Saada and Rimah provinces.

-Yemen has been wracked by chaos since 2014, when the Houthi rebel group overran much of the country.
+Yemen has been wracked by chaos since 2014, when the Houthi rebel group overran much of the country, including capital Sanaa.

-The following year, a Saudi-led military coalition launched a devastating air campaign in Yemen aimed at rolling back Houthi gains.
+The crisis escalated in 2015 when a Saudi-led military coalition launched a devastating air campaign aimed at rolling back Houthi gains.

-Since then, thousands of people -- including numerous civilians -- are believed to have been killed in the ongoing conflict, while the UN has warned that some 14 million Yemenis remain at risk of starvation.
+Since then, thousands of people -- including numerous civilians -- are believed to have been killed in the conflict, while the UN has repeatedly warned that some 14 million Yemenis remain at risk of famine.

-Since the conflict began, Turkey has been a major contributor of humanitarian aid to the war-weary country.
+Turkey is a major contributor of humanitarian aid to the crisis-stricken country.

 *Writing by Mahmoud BarakatAnadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.